NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 This huge difference between :math:`\tau_{EM}` and :math:`\tau_{neutrino}` keeps the thermal equilibrium of the ions that produces neutrinos.

 Therefore we consider the neutrino spectra of all the reactions with thermal motions of the nuclei in a thermal bath.
-John Bahcall explained thermal corrections to neutrino spectra of beta decay using a simple argument that\cite{Bahcall1991}
+John Bahcall explained thermal corrections to neutrino spectra of beta decay using a simple argument that [Bahcall1991]_

 .. math::
    F(q) dq = \int F_{lab}(q') dq' f(v_z) dv_z,